 Shifting away from our car-centric culture does not mean banning cars.
 Cars and trucks will continue to have an important role in daily life in Kelowna because for some kinds of trips, driving will always be the most practical option.
 Goods movement is also key to the economy and an important part of our future plans.

 Much of Kelowna was designed around the car.
 As a result, it remains the default way most residents get around.
-Collectively, we drive the equivalent of going to the moon and back three times every weekday.
+Collectively, we drive the equivalent of going to the moon and back twice every weekday.
 We also use more space for parking than for housing.